-SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

 There are 5 ways you can pay your penalty.
 Please contact Member Services to tell us which payment option you choose and if you want to change that payment option in the future.